Fluke Transforms eMaint into Purpose-Built AI Platform to Accelerate Smarter, Faster Maintenance Work

-Eindhoven, Netherlands, March 16, 2026 (GLOBE NEWSWIRE) -- Fluke Corporation today announced several new AI features in its eMaint CMMS/EAM offering.
-Available now in beta environment to eMaint customers, the release brings purpose built artificial intelligence directly into the flow of everyday maintenance work — enabling maintenance teams to quickly access and analyse asset data, transform asset documentation into actionable tasks and procedures, and generate work requests based on voice messages.
+Everett, Washington, March 16, 2026 (GLOBE NEWSWIRE) -- Fluke Corporation today announced several new AI features in its eMaint CMMS/EAM offering.
+Available now in beta environment to eMaint customers, the release brings purpose built artificial intelligence directly into the flow of everyday maintenance work — enabling maintenance teams to quickly access and analyze asset data, transform asset documentation into actionable tasks and procedures, and generate work requests based on voice messages.

 Designed for practical, real-world application rather than complex experimentation, the innovation was designed specifically from customer feedback of what slows them down every day.
 The beta features underscore Fluke’s focus on delivering AI that drives immediate value on the plant floor.